 Families and advocates

-Download Webinar Trainings Testimonials
+Download Webinar Trainings and resources Testimonials

 Many individuals living with a serious mental illness (SMI) do not adhere to outpatient treatment, often resulting in increased rates of suicide and self-harm, violent behavior, insecure housing, high utilization of ERs, and frequent contact with law enforcement.
 These behaviors and vulnerabilities lead to high rates of inpatient psychiatric hospitalization and incarceration.